Frans Floris: Life

 His brother Cornelis designed a palace for him in Antwerp with a façade of blue limestone and with luxurious decorations such as gilded leather wall-coverings in the bedroom.
 The façade itself was designed by Frans.
 His design program for the façade was intended to illustrate the high status of artists in society.
 He painted the façade with seven personifications symbolizing the qualities and skills of an artist: Accuracy (Diligentia), Practice (Usus), Labor (Labor), Diligence (Industria), Experience (Experientia), Praise (Lauda) and Architecture (Architectura).
-Above the doorway of the house a relief depicted the sciences (the seven liberal arts together with painting and architectures) as the principal components of human society.
+Above the doorway of the house, a relief depicted the sciences (the seven liberal arts together with painting and architecture) as the principal components of human society.
 The unknown monogrammist TG portrayed the façade in 1576 in a print.
-Jozef Linnig made a drawing of the palace in the 19th century but by that time most of the decoration of the façade had disappeared.
+Jozef Linnig made a drawing of the palace in the 19th century, but by that time, most of the decoration of the façade had disappeared.
 Floris expressed similar ideas in his composition The awakening of the Arts (Museo de Arte de Ponce).

-In 1547 Floris married Clara Boudewijns and the couple had one daughter and two sons.
+In 1547, Floris married Clara Boudewijns, and the couple had one daughter and two sons.
 The sons Frans and Baptist were later trained as artists by their father.
-Baptist died young while Frans moved to Italy where he had a successful career.
+Baptist died young, while Frans moved to Italy, where he had a successful career.